Horizon 2020 pillar: Diversity of approaches

 Managers and facilitators

-Social Lab Manager: Elisabeth Frankus, deputy head of Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria
+Social Lab Manager: Elisabeth Frankus, Senior Researcher at Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria

 Social Lab Researcher: Helmut Hönigmayer, researcher at Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria

-Social Lab Facilitator: Robert Braun, deputy head of Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria
+Social Lab Facilitator: Robert Braun, Senior Researcher at Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria